DACC4/effective-octo-system/doc/rapport.typ

 ```

 === File
 A file is represented by two files in the data directory of the server.
-The first file is the file's content (content).
+The first file is the file's content.
 The second file is the file's metadata (name.metadata.json).

 As for a folder, the name of the file is the file's base64 encoded encrypted name replacing '`/`' with '`&`'.